Skip to main content

 Activate this option if an order confirmation should be sent after receiving the order from the customer.
 The status Commissioned can then be supplemented by the transition Confirmed, which triggers an order-confirmation email.
 The corresponding mail template is stored in the master data.

-Reminder to follow up on a proposal
+Reminder to follow up on a offer

 Tip: A reminder 5–7 days before the validity expires has proven to be an effective sales booster in practice — it shortens response times and measurably increases the closing rate.